t28hub/auto-palette/README.md

 - DBSCAN(Density-Based Spatial Clustering of Applications with Noise)
 - HDBSCAN(Hierarchical Density-Based Spatial Clustering of Applications with Noise)

-To use a specific algorithm, pass it to the `extract_with` method like this:
+To use a specific algorithm, pass it to the `extract_with_algorithm` method like this:
 ```rust
 let palette = Palette::extract_with_algorithm(&image, &Algorithm::Gmeans);
 let palette = Palette::extract_with_algorithm(&image, &Algorithm::DBSCAN);